 If we funded only defense, healthcare, pensions, and interest in the 2012 Budget, we would still have a deficit of $210.9M.

 The consequences of such drastic cuts would be felt beyond the GDP which would sink back into recession and possibly depression.
 Imagine the chaos in the streets and the loss of future productivity by reducing funding for schools.

 The entire budgetary argument is hobbled because budgets are yearly income-outgo documents.
-No business plans its future while ignoring its net worth.
+No business budgets its year without considering the effect on its net worth.
 Spending this year that builds the asset base for the future is essential investment that doesn’t pay for itself in one year’s budget.

 Photo of chart with growing line by Isaac Smith on unsplash.com